shamirlabs/docs/docs/specs/intro.md

 ![stake](img/architecture.png)
 </div>

-## Non-custodial validation

-Unlike other solutions, Operators are completely non-custodial.
-They never have access to the funds or private key of the validators.
-The Diva Smart Contract acts as a bridge, depositing ETH into the Ethereum Consensus Layer where they are used to set up validators.

-Each 32Ξ Ethereum validator is operated by 16 Diva Key Shares, which are distributed to different Operators who have posted enough collateral.
-When a validator needs to sign its validation duties, at least 2/3rds of its Key Shares need to come to consensus on what to sign in order to perform any action.

-This 66% consensus is the key to Diva's own DVT, making the system more reliable and safe.
-Diva Staking creates keys using Distributed Key Generation (DKG) to sign duties using “Boneh–Lynn–Shacham” BLS threshold signatures.
+What makes Diva unique is that all ETH deposits are staked and operated by non-custodial, trustless Operators.

+This happens in several steps, as illustrated above:

+1. Liquid Stakers deposit ETH to Diva's Smart Contract, receiving liquid divETH that accrues Staking Rewards.
+2. In increments of 32 ETH, deposits are bridged to the Ethereum Consensus Layer to form Ethereum validators.
+3. Each validator is controlled by 16 Diva Key Shares, acting together as a singular validator key.
+4. Operators lock divETH collateral to run a Diva node, operating Key Shares and earning additional Operator Rewards.
+5. Diva's method of distributing Key Shares creates 16x more Operators for Ethereum's attestations and block production, bolstering network decentralization and enabling participation from only 1 ETH!